Osferay/LieBreadth/README.md

 # Introduction

 Functions to calculate the breadth of a Lie algebra.
-To install the functions save the files inside the GAP directory/pkg/LieBreadth and then run in GAP.
+This code complements paper [2] To install the functions save the files inside the GAP directory/pkg/LieBreadth and then run in GAP.
 ```
 Read( "*Gap Directory*/pkg/LieBreadth/read.g");